Princess Crown: Reception

 According to Kamitani, the release of Princess Crown near the end of the Saturn's commercial life resulted in poor sales.
 Financial losses were compounded by the bankruptcy of its previous developer.
 In the years following its release, the Saturn version became rare, becoming known as a cult classic.
 The PSP port sold 22,000 units during 2005.

 Japanese gaming magazine Famitsu gave the game a positive review, with its four reviewers giving it a score of 29 points out of 40.
 It received a 7.75 out of 10 average from Japanese Weekly TV Gamer magazine, based on individual scores of 7, 7, and 8 from its three reviewers.
 Following its release, the game has received praise for its smooth 2D animation and artstyle.
 Anoop Gantayat of IGN and the reviewer for 1UP.com ranked Princess Crown as being among the greatest 2D video games in existence.
 Damien McFerran of Nintendo Life and Richard Eisenbeis of Kotaku felt that the game was a historical curiosity from the Saturn era due to its design.

 Jenni Lada, reviewing the PSP version for GamerTell, ranked the game alongside other titles for the platform including Crisis Core: Final Fantasy VII and LocoRoco.
 Eisenbeis enjoyed the combat system, but faulted the repetitive backtracking, occasional imbalances due to difficulty spikes and enemy behaviour, and the restrictive nature of the Power meter.
 GameSpot's Ricardo Torres had similar praise for the blend of styles.
 In an article for Hardcore Gaming 101, Kurt Kalata positively noted the blend of gameplay styles while noting several mechanics which lacked balance, causing problems for players.

 While RPGFan did not comment much on the story, the reviewer liked the reversal of role-playing tradition by having players control a female lead for much of the game.
 Eisenbeis cited both the main narrative and later additional storylines as high points of the game.
 The game's art design was universally praised by critics, with praise focusing on its character and background designs, in addition to the smooth animation of sprites.
-The PSP port was criticised by multiple outlets for the lack of effort put into the process, mainly citing the lack of 16:9 screen support.
+The PSP port was criticized by multiple outlets for the lack of effort put into the process, mainly citing the lack of 16:9 screen support.